-Electronic health records with technical assistance can improve patient care in New York CityJanuary 7th, 2013 in Health
+Electronic health records with technical assistance can improve patient care in New York CityJanuary 7, 2013 in Medicine & Health / Health

 The relationship between a physician practice's adoption of electronic health records (EHR) and quality improvements in patient care remains unclear.
 However, a new study published in the January issue of Health Affairs by Weill Cornell Medical College and the Primary Care Information Project (PCIP) of the New York City Health Department shows evidence that EHR implementation can improve patient care in small physician practices in New York City when combined with sustained high-intensity technical assistance.